arbor-sim/arbor/doc/concepts/recipe.rst

 .. topic:: 1.
 Load balancing

+    This can be done manually, by creating a :ref:`domain decomposition<modeldomdec>` object.
+Or by using an Arbor-provided load balancer.
 First, the cells are partitioned over MPI ranks, and each rank parses the cells assigned to it to build a cost model.
     The ranks then coordinate to redistribute cells over MPI ranks so that each rank has a balanced workload.
 Finally, each rank groups its local